 Vessels are drydocked during intermediate and special surveys for repairs of their underwater parts.
 Intermediate surveys may not be required for vessels under the age of 15 years.
 If "in water survey" notation is assigned by class, as is the case for our vessels, the vessel owner has the option of carrying out an underwater inspection of the vessel in lieu of drydocking, subject to certain conditions.
 In the event that an "in water survey" notation is assigned as part of a particular intermediate survey, drydocking would be required for the following special survey thereby generally achieving a higher utilization for the relevant vessel.
-Drydocking can be undertaken as part of a special survey if the drydocking occurs within 15 months prior to the special survey deadline.
-The following table lists the dates by which we expect to carry out the next drydockings and special surveys for the vessels in our current drybulk vessel fleet:
+Drydocking can be undertaken as part of a special survey if the drydocking occurs within 15 months prior to the special survey due date.
+Special survey may be extended under certain provisions for a period of up to three months from their due date.
+In some vessels, BWTS installation will be undertaken concurrently with the scheduled drydocking.
+Scrubber retrofit may be undertaken either as a stand-alone retrofit or concurrently with the scheduled drydocking.
+The following table lists the dates by which we expect to start the next drydocking, BWTS retrofit and/or Scrubber retrofit and the special survey for the vessels in our current drybulk vessel fleet: